zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/start_from_blank_app.md

 ---
-title: "Build a Smart App from a Blank GenAI App"
+title: "Build a Chatbot from Scratch Using the Blank GenAI App"
 url: /appstore/modules/genai/using-genai/blank-app
-linktitle: "Use a Blank GenAI App to Build a Smart App"
+linktitle: "Build a Chatbot Using the Blank GenAI App"
-weight: 10
+weight: 20
 description: "A tutorial that describes how to get started building a smart app from a Blank GenAI App"
 ---